|B A R E L Y B A D W E B S I T E|

 Compared to Free-For-All there are two significant drawbacks to the team-play version.
 One is that a list of possible target names must be available, a list that, obviously, no player has seen.
-This can be accomplished by using lists that already exist, such as in packaged games that you can buy at a toy store or online.
+This can be accomplished by using lists that already exist, such as in packaged games that you can buy at a toy store or that you can get for free online.
 Or it can be accomplished by having one person in the group, presumably ahead of time, create the list and agree, of course, not to be a guesser.

 Another drawback to team play is that at any given moment half the people are not playing at all, whereas in Free-For-All all of the participants play all of the time.
 This can be ameliorated to some extent by showing the inactive team members the card or piece of paper that lists the target, so at least they can judge how well the other team's actor is doing as they're sitting around otherwise doing nothing.